pawandeepthind/devtoolkit/README.md

     ```
   * Note:
     * Machine is setup with software using [ansible](https://www.ansible.com/).
-    * Machine names,port forwarding and memory can be configured using config.xml
+    * Machine name,forwarded ports, ip address, shared mounted folders and memory can be configured using config.xml

 ## Setup devtoolkit